-That information serves as an anchor or reference point from which all further judgments or decisions are formed.
-This bias can lead to poor decisions and skewed judgments that are inaccurate or that don’t fully account for subsequent information.
+That information is an anchor or reference point from which all other judgments or decisions are formed.
+This bias can lead to poor decisions and skewed judgments that are inaccurate or don’t fully account for subsequent information.

 This phenomenon was first described by the researchers Amos Tversky and Daniel Kahneman.
 In one early study, participants were asked to compute the product of a long list of numbers in a very short amount of time.
 Because there was no time to do the actual calculations, people would base their subsequent guesses on their first few calculations.
-This meant that their later answers were influenced by whatever those initial anchor points were.
+Their later answers were influenced by whatever those initial anchor points were.

 The researchers even found that completely arbitrary, unrelated information could act as an anchor for future choices.
 In another variation of their research, participants watched a roulette wheel that would stop on either number 10 or number 65.
 After watching this, people were asked to guess the percentage of African nations members of the United Nations.

 When the roulette wheel had stopped at 10, the average guess on the U.N. question was 25%.
 But when the roulette wheel stopped at 65, the average guess was 45%.

 The exact reasons this happens aren’t entirely clear, but researchers have proposed a few different explanations.

 The Anchor-and-Adjustment Hypothesis

 According to this theory, people often come up with initial anchor points on their own, often based on their own best guess, and then attempt to adjust from there.
 The problem is that the subsequent adjustments simply aren’t large enough, leading to inaccurate or poor judgments.

-While this theory explains how anchors are formed when people come up with them on their own, another explanation is needed to explain why this effect happens when the initial information is provided by an outside source.
+This theory explains how anchors are formed when people come up with them on their own.
+However, another explanation is needed to explain why this effect happens when an outside source provides the initial information.

 The Selective Accessibility Hypothesis